raghavg2004/Pay-Secure-Android-Application/README.md

 This README provides a comprehensive overview of your project, making it easy for others to understand its purpose and how to contribute.
 Feel free to modify any section as needed!

+# License
+This project is licensed under the MIT [License] - see the LICENSE file for details.